Marchenko-based target replacement, accounting for all orders of multiple reflections: Removing the target zone from the original reflection response

 \section{Removing the target zone from the original reflection response}

 Given the reflection response of the entire medium, $\R_C^\cup$, our aim is to resolve the responses of the media $A$ (= $a$) and $c$ (i.e., the overburden and underburden, Figure \ref{Fig5}).
-When $\R_C^\cup$ contained only primary $P$-wave reflections, we could apply simple time-windowing in the time domain to separate the reflection responses of the different units.
+If $\R_C^\cup$ contained only primary $P$-wave reflections, we could apply simple time-windowing in the time domain to separate the reflection responses of the different units.
 However, because of multiple scattering (possibly including surface-related multiples) and wave conversion, the responses of the different units overlap and cannot be straightforwardly separated by time-windowing.
-Here we show that so-called ``focusing functions'', recently introduced for Marchenko imaging \citep{Wapenaar2013PRL, Slob2014GEO} can be used to obtain the responses of media $A$ (= $a$) and $c$.
+Here we show that so-called ``focusing functions'', recently introduced for Marchenko imaging \citep{Wapenaar2013PRL, Slob2014GEO}, can be used to obtain the responses of media $A$ (= $a$) and $c$.

 We start by defining the focusing function $\f^+(\bx,\bx',\omega)$ in medium $A$, with or without free surface just above $\setdD_0$ (Figure \ref{Fig4}).
-Here $\bx'$ defines a focal point at boundary $\setdD_1$, i.e., the lower boundary of unit $a$.
+Here, $\bx'$ defines a focal point at boundary $\setdD_1$, i.e., the lower boundary of unit $a$.
 Hence, $\bx'=(x_1',x_2',x_{3,1})$, with $x_{3,1}$ denoting the depth of $\setdD_1$.
 The coordinate $\bx$ is a variable in medium $A$.
 The superscript $+$ refers to the propagation direction at $\bx$ (which is downgoing in this case).
 The focusing function is emitted from all $\bx$ at $\setdD_0$ into medium $A$.
-Due to scattering in the inhomogeneous medium and, possibly, at the free surface, it gives rise to an upgoing function $\f^-(\bx,\bx',\omega)$.
+Due to scattering in the inhomogeneous medium it gives rise to an upgoing function $\f^-(\bx,\bx',\omega)$.
 The focusing conditions for $\bx$ at $\setdD_1$ can be formulated as

 with $\bxh'=(x_1',x_2')$.
 Equation (\ref{eq25}) defines the convergence of $\f^+(\bx,\bx',\omega)$ to the focal point $\bx'$ at $\setdD_1$, whereas equation (\ref{eq26}) states that the focusing function contains no upward scattered components at $\setdD_1$, because for medium $A$ the half-space below this boundary is homogeneous.
 In practical situations evanescent waves are neglected to avoid instability of the focusing function, hence, the delta function in equation (\ref{eq25}) should be interpreted as a band-limited spatial impulse.